|

 For instance, the 5,000-passenger RCI Ovation of the Seas began sailing to Alaska in 2019.
 But is a larger ship better?

-Norwegian Cruise Line docks its mega-ships, The Bliss and Norwegian Encore, in Ward Cove, outside of Ketchikan.
-So, if you want to explore this port, you’ll have a 7-mile journey to get to town.
+Norwegian Cruise Line docks its mega-ships, The Bliss, Joy and Encore, in Ward Cove, outside of Ketchikan.
+So, guests wanting to explore this port, must take a shuttle to reach downtown.

 In general, some areas like Tracy Arm Fjord can only accommodate smaller vessels.
 So, if you choose to sail a mega-ship, chances are, you’ll be navigating a less popular itinerary or not sailing a fjord or glacier-filled bay.